liu599/dva-vue-boilerplate/README.md

 ## Quick Start

 - `git clone https://github.com/liu599/dva-vue-boilerplate.git` clone this project to your local disk.
-- `cd dva-vue-standrad`, take 5 minutes to read the following rules, begin to build your project.
+- `cd dva-vue-standrad`, take 5 minutes to read the following rules, begin to build your own project.

-## About dva and dva-core.

-[dva](https://github.com/dvajs/dva) is a great framework for React, which  re-structures initialState, reducer, saga, action together for redux and improve development experience.

-[dva-core](https://github.com/dvajs/dva/tree/master/packages/dva-core) is a redux, redux-saga state management implementation, could be used as another state-management scheme for Vuejs project with [dva-vue](https://github.com/Jetsly/dva-vue) (compared with official *Vuex*).

 ## Write vue project with dva